"Thinking Quantum": Lectures on Quantum Theory: Mathematical Background

-We shall mostly deal with $n$-dimensional complex vectors, which are simply an ordered list of $n$ complex numbers, also known as an $n$-tuple.
-For example, a 2-dimensional complex vector is written as:
+A real $n$-vector is an ordered list of $n$ real numbers.
+Analogously, a \emph{complex $n$-vector} is an ordered list of $n$ complex numbers.
+For example, a complex 2-vector with two complex components $\Psi_{1}$ and $\Psi_{2}$ is written as:

-where the notation $\Psi_{1},\Psi_{2}\in\BBC$ means that the \emph{components} $\Psi_{1},\Psi_{2}$ are complex numbers.
-The notation $\left|\Psi\right\rangle $ is called \emph{Dirac (or ``bra-ket'') notation} and $\Psi$ is simply a label used to refer to the vector.
-We can write anything as the label, including English/Greek letters, numbers, or even words, for example: